EAA Chapter 818 – Burlington, Washington KBVS

 Videos of Past Presentations

-We’ve recorded some great presentations at our monthly chapter meetings.
+We’ve recorded some great presentations from our monthly chapter gatherings.
 Go to our Videos page or our YouTube channel to view any of these presentations.

 Do you wonder what other EAA chapters are up to?
 Fly-ins, burger burns, fundraisers or presentations are some of the activities you can find.

-See the Helpful Links tab above to see links to other chapter websites and newsletters.
+See the Helpful Links tab above for links to other chapter websites and newsletters.

-• 10am – Second Saturday morning of every month in the “Port of Skagit Hearing Room” here at the airport.
+• 10am – Second Saturday morning of every month in the “Port of Skagit Hearing Room” at the Skagit airport (KBVS), 15400 Airport Dr, Burlington, WA 98233.

 • 11am – Program